ECCO-GROUP/ECCO-website/Editing_ECCO_website_and_merging_to_JPL.md

 git push origin master
 ```

-### How to integrate ECCO website changes from the public github to the JPL github
+### Integrating ECCO website changes from the public github to the JPL github

 using information from [this page](https://stackoverflow.com/questions/10065526/github-how-to-make-a-fork-of-public-repository-private)

 Note: _This only can be done from within the lab's network_